Couples therapy: Basic principles

-It is estimated that nearly 50% of all married couples divorce, and about one in five marriages experience distress at some time.
-These numbers vary between countries and over time; for example, in Germany only 35.74% of marriages ended in divorce, half of those involving children under 18.
+The stats show that around 40% of all married couples in the USA have divorced in the recent years, and it has been estimated that approximately 20% of all married couples experience marital distress at any given time.
+These numbers vary between countries and over time; for example, in Germany, only 35.74% of marriages ended in divorce, half of those involving children under 18.
 Challenges with affection, communication, disagreements, and fears of divorce are some of the most common reasons couples seek help.
 Couples who are dissatisfied with their relationship may seek help from a variety of sources including online courses, self-help books, retreats, workshops, and couples' counseling.

 Before a relationship between individuals can be understood, it is important to recognize and acknowledge that each person, including the counselor, has a unique personality, perception, opinions, set of values, and history.
 Individuals in the relationship may adhere to different and unexamined value systems.
-Institutional and societal variables (like social or religious groups, and other collective factors) which shape a person's nature and behavior, are considered in counseling and therapy.
-A tenet of relationship counseling is that it is intrinsically beneficial for all the participants to interact with each other, and with society at large with optimal amounts of conflict.
+Institutional and societal variables (like social or religious groups and other collective factors) which shape a person's nature and behavior, are considered in counseling and therapy.
+A tenet of relationship counseling is that it is intrinsically beneficial for all the participants to interact with each other,and with society at large with optimal amounts of conflict.
 A couple's conflict resolution skills seem to predict divorce rates.

 Most relationships will experience strain at some point, resulting in a failure to function optimally and causing self-reinforcing, maladaptive patterns to form, sometimes called "negative interaction cycles."
 There are many possible reasons for this, including insecure attachment, ego, arrogance, jealousy, anger, greed, poor communication/understanding or problem-solving, ill health, and third parties.